IMPORTANT TIPS WHEN FITTING A CLUTCH USING A CONCENTRIC SLAVE CYLINDER

-- Using a straight edge and ruler get the height from the block face to the fingers on the pressure plate.
+- With the Bellhousing on the Engine, using a straight edge and ruler get the distance from the bellhousing face to the fingers on the pressure plate.

-- With the bellhousing on the transmission and the CSC fitted, put a straight edge across the bellhousing and measure down to the face of the CSC in its relaxed position.
+- With the CSC on the transmission, put a straight edge across the CSC Bearing Face and measure down to the transmission front plate where the bellhousing bolts to.
+The CSC needs to be in its relaxed, extended position.

 - CSC Measurement:__________________________________________

-- The second measurement should be 14 to 17mm less than the first measurement.
+- The second measurement should be 14 to 17mm greater than the first measurement.

 - Now you are ready to fit your transmission.

 - Make sure that the transmission is properly supported when fitting.